jessicarose00/100-days-of-code/log.md

 ### Day 7: October 12th, 2019

-**Focus**: Learn the command that allows me to not have to 1) add my files one by one or 2) add all the files in a directory.
+**Focus**: Learn a command that allows me to not have to 1) add my files one by one or 2) add all the files in a directory.
 You guessed it... .gitignore!

 **Progress**:
 - Used git diff to see changes that have been made to a file but not committed